Binary dynamics from Einstein-Maxwell theory at second post-Newtonian order using effective field theory

-In order to find out how the NRG fields interact with the worldline vertex, we derive the propagators for NRG fields using the Einstein-Hilbert action with harmonic gauge up to 2PN order.
+To determine how the NRG fields interact with the worldline vertex, we derive the propagators for the NRG fields using the Einstein-Hilbert action with harmonic gauge up to 2PN order.
 We write the action of the EM fields in the Feynman gauge and derive their propagator.
-We also derive Feynman rules for 3 EM fields interacting together, called the 3-point vertex, and 4 EM fields interacting together called the 4-point vertex at 2PN order.
-Finally, we discuss PN order counting rules for Feynman diagrams.\\
+Additionally, we derive Feynman rules for the interaction of three EM fields, known as the 3-point vertex, and for the interaction of four EM fields, known as the 4-point vertex, at 2PN order.
+Finally, we discuss the post-Newtonian order counting rules for Feynman diagrams.

-The inspiral dynamics of binary black holes with charges is described by Einstein-Maxwell theory, which has following action:
+The inspiral dynamics of binary black holes with charges are described by Einstein-Maxwell theory, which has the following action:

-where $\mathcal{S}_{pp}$ is the point particle action, which we describe in the following subsection. $\mathcal{S}_q$ is the charged particle action,
+where $\mathcal{S}_{pp}$ is the point particle action, discussed in the following subsection. $\mathcal{S}_q$ is the charged particle action,

 where $q$ is the charge, $v^{\mu}$ the four-velocity, and $A^{\mu}$ the four-vector potential. $\mathcal{S}_g$ is the Einstein-Hilbert action with a harmonic gauge term: